Tonghak Peasant Revolution: Haeju

 Haeju was one of the two provincial capitals to fall to the rebels (the other being Jeonju).
-The defeat of the Haeju rebels are documented in Lieutenant Suzuku's Conquest of the Donghak of Hwaghae.
+The defeat of the Haeju rebels is documented in Lieutenant Suzuku's Conquest of the Donghak of Hwaghae.

-By November 27, the rebels had captured most of the Hwanghae coast, including Haeju, without a major battle.
-However, in the dawn of November 27, 400 rebels camped on Pyeongsan were assaulted by governmental forces, and fled south to Nucheon.
-Knowing that the Japanese and the government troops were chasing them, they hurriedly fled Nucheon as well.
-Suzuku captured many Donghak food supplies in Nucheon, including "hundreds of sacks of millet".
+By 27 November, the rebels had captured most of the Hwanghae coast, including Haeju, without a significant battle.
+However, at the dawn of 27 November, 400 rebels camped on Pyeongsan were assaulted by governmental forces and fled south to Nucheon.
+Knowing that the Japanese and the government troops were chasing them, they hurriedly ran to Nucheon.
+Suzuku captured many Donghak food supplies in Nucheon, including "hundreds of sacks of millet."

-On November 29, Suzuku captured the town of Gajichon.
+On 29 November, Suzuku captured the town of Gajichon.
 However, there were no men in Gajichon.
 When the women of Gajichon were interrogated, they revealed that all grown men had been ordered to go to the town of Onjeong.
 Suzuku's soldiers burned four sacks of rice cakes in Gajichon.

 The Japanese reached Onjeong, only to find it empty.
-The magistrate of Onjeong said that the rebels had never come, and that they were to go to Haeju, rather than Onjeong.
-Haeju, too, was completely empty.
+The magistrate of Onjeong said that the rebels had never come and that they were to go to Haeju rather than Onjeong.
+Haeju, too, was empty.
 The governor of Hwanghae said that "every town outside of Haeju is full of thieves... two-thirds of all towns in Hwanghae are full of the Donghak raiders".

-With the guidance of the officials of Haeju, the Japanese defeated hundreds of rebels in the hour-long Battle of Gohyeonjang, killing "tens of thieves".
+With the guidance of the officials of Haeju, the Japanese defeated hundreds of rebels in the hour-long Battle of Gohyeonjang, killing "tens of thieves."

-They also captured and beheaded a number of rebels, and burned five houses.
+They also captured and beheaded several rebels and burned five houses.

-Kim Gu and his rebels sought to reoccupy Haeju, and attacked Japanese scouts at 6:00 am of December 2, 1894.
-The battle continued until 8:00, when the rebels finally fled.
+Kim Gu and his rebels sought to reoccupy Haeju and attacked Japanese scouts at 6:00 am on 2 December 1894.
+The battle continued until 8:00 when the rebels finally fled.
 Tens of rebels were again killed, and many were captured.
-From the captured rebels, Suzuku discovered a manifesto written by Choe Sihyeong, the Donghak patriarch.
+Suzuku discovered a manifesto from the captured rebels written by Choe Sihyeong, the Donghak patriarch.
 The manifesto proved that the Haeju rebels were under the command of Choe Sihyeong and the Northern Jeob leaders.

 The rebels gathered in Cheongdan, 2.5 kilometers away from Haeju.
-7,000 rebels were camped on the east and the south, and 400 were additionally hidden in the pine forests.
-10,000 were camped 400 meters away, and 14,000 were camped a kilometer away.
+Seven thousand rebels were camped in the east and the South, and 400 were hidden in the pine forests.
+Ten thousand were camped 400 meters away, and 14,000 were camped a kilometer away.
 Because the rebels lacked rifles and other modern weaponry, they were crushed after three Japanese strikes.
 However, the rebels did not retreat.
-Because the Japanese also lacked ammunitions due to the large number of rebels, they finally directly charged at the rebels.
+Because the Japanese also lacked ammunition due to the large number of rebels, they finally directly charged at the rebels.
 Although the rebels only had old-fashioned muskets, the superior numbers of the rebels wore out the Japanese soldiers.
-The rebels fled, and were chased for 600 meters.
+The rebels fled and were chased for 600 meters.
 Minor skirmishes continued until January 1895, and Kim Gu hid in the house of An Taehun, a Catholic and the father of An Junggeun, until 1896.